thanhhaimai/ml-for-fun/notebooks/ioi_circuit.md

 Observation: we might not have the same seed, but the claim of prob=0.68 seems high

-- Maybe I didn't fully reproduce GPT2 correctly?
+- Maybe I didn't fully reproduce GPT2 correctly? -- not the case
+  - Confirmed that the HF pretrained model output matched my model output
 - Maybe the GPT2 weights from HF is not 100% the same with the TensorFlow GPT2 version?

 Test 2: Slightly changes the sentence (names, store -> park, drink -> leaf)